port-labs/port-docs/docs/tutorials/relation-basics.md

 ![Graph relations edit marked](../../static/img/platform-overview/port-components/relations/graphRelationEditMarked.png)

 An editor window will open with the current schema of the Blueprint.
-In order to update the Relation, simply edit the value of the `title`, `required` or `many` properties as needed in the `package-microservice` Relation object
+In order to update the Relation, simply edit the value of the `title`, `required` or `many` properties as needed in the `microservice` Relation object

 After editing the Relation, click on `save` at the bottom right corner of the editor and view the updated Blueprint and its Relation.